-Deep neural network structures arise naturally in abstract variational inequality problems (VIs) posed on the product of (possibly infinite-dimensional) Hilbert spaces in [5].
+Deep neural network structures arise naturally in abstract variational inequality problems (VIs) posed on the product of (possibly infinite-dimensional) Hilbert spaces, as review e.g. in [5].
 Therein, the activation functions correspond to proximity operators of certain potentials that define the constraints of the VI.
 Weak convergence of this recurrent NN structure in the limit of infinite depth to feasible solutions of the VI is shown under suitable assumptions.
 An independent, but related, development in recent years has been the advent of DNN-based numerical approximations which are based on encoding known, iterative solvers for discretized partial differential equations, and certain fixed point iterations for nonlinear operator equations.
 We mention only [9], that developed DNNs which emulate the ISTA iteration of [6], or the more recently proposed generalization of "deep unrolling/unfolding" methodology [22].
 Closer to PDE numerics, recently [11] proposed MGNet, being neural network emulation of multilevel, iterative solver for linear, elliptic PDEs.

-The general idea behind these approaches is to emulate by a DNN the contractive map, say Φ , which is assumed to satisfy the conditions of Banach's Fixed Point Theorem (BFPT).
-Let us denote the approximate map realized by the DNN $\tilde{\Phi}$.
-It follows from the universality theorem for
+The general idea behind these approaches is to emulate by a DNN a contractive map, say $\Phi$ , which is assumed to satisfy the conditions of Banach's Fixed Point Theorem (BFPT), and whose unique fixed point is the solution of the operator equation of interest.
+Let us denote the approximate map realized by emulating $\Phi$ with a DNN by $\tilde{\Phi}$ .
+The universality theorem for DNNs in various function classes implies (see, e.g., [16, 25] and the references there) that for any $\varepsilon > 0$ a DNN surrogate $\tilde{\Phi}$ to the contraction map exists, which is $\varepsilon$ -close to $\Phi$ , uniformly on the domain of attraction of $\Phi$ .

-^{}ETH Zürich, Seminar for Applied Mathematics
+\ETH Zürich, Seminar for Applied Mathematics

-$^{^{\}dagger}$ andreas.stein@sam.math.ethz.ch
+$^\dagger and reas. stein @sam.math.ethz.ch$